Terror Is a Man: Reception

 Terror is a Man received mixed to positive reviews upon its release, with some critics commending the atmosphere, and cinematography, while others criticized the "stilted" direction, and outlandish premise.

-New York Times critic Howard Thompson gave the film a positive review, complimenting the cinematography and calling it "quiet, sensibly restrained and quite terrifying".
+The New York Times critic Howard Thompson gave the film a positive review, complimenting the cinematography and calling it "quiet, sensibly restrained and quite terrifying".

 Author and film critic Leonard Maltin awarded the film 2 out of 4 stars, writing that the film "came to life during the last third of the picture".

 VideoHound gave the film a similar score of 2 out of 4 bones.

 Hans J. Wollstein from Allmovie criticized the film's photography and stilted direction, calling it "hilariously silly".
 On his website Fantastic Movie Musings and Ramblings, Dave Sindelar said, "I've never quite known what to make of this off-beat variation on the Dr. Moreau story.
 In fact, off-beat doesn't seem like the right way to explain it; it's not what happens that is unusual, it's how it is handled.
 It almost seems like it isn't trying to be a horror movie; the characters are fleshed out quietly and subtly, and it refuses to make easy moral statements or decisions.
 I don't think it's quite successful, but I think it's trying for something out of the ordinary".
 Sindelar concluded his review by calling it "one of the better horror films to come out of the Philippines".
 In their book Science Fiction, Fantasy and Horror Film Sequels, Series and Remakes, authors Kim R. Holston and Tom Winchester awarded the film 3 out of 4 stars, calling it "atmospheric and spooky".

 In his book Terror on Tape, James O'Neill wrote, "The first and best Filipino horror film, this grim variation on The Island of Doctor Moreau is better than you'd imagine.
 Dank photography and good acting beef up this talky flick, which finally bursts into action in the last half hour".
 Michael Weldon, author of The Psychotronic Encyclopedia of Film, said the film was "the original and best Filipino horror film".
 He also theorized that the unusual ending of the film was influenced by the ending of Mary Shelley's novel Frankenstein.